-Setup on the user’s end might be required to make a widget’s information relevant and useful to the user.
-For a weather app, users would need to specify a location to receive weather information for.
+Setup may be required by the user to make a widget’s information relevant and useful to them.
+For example, a weather app would need a user to specify a location to receive weather information.
 Keep this setup experience lightweight and easy.
 If your widget has additional functionality when users are authenticated, add brief messaging on the widget that helps them understand they need to log in to see personalized information in the widget.
-When a user taps on your widget with this messaging, they can be taken directly into your app’s login flow.
+When a user taps on your widget with this messaging, they can be taken directly into your app’s log-in flow.

 4. Utilize Deep Linking

-Tapping on the widget deep-links into the app.
+Tapping on the widget should deep link the user into the app.
 It should launch into content and actions that reflect the information displayed in the widget.
 Medium and large widgets can have multiple tap areas defined.
-Making use of different tap areas will help get users to the information they’re looking for faster from your widget.
-Be thoughtful about how many interactive elements are in the widget and don’t put tap areas too close together to avoid usability errors.
+Making use of different tap areas will help users get the information they’re looking for faster from your widget.
+Be thoughtful about how many interactive elements are in the widget, and don’t put tap areas too close together to avoid usability errors.

-Help your widget standout on screen and make information easy to parse through it’s visual design.
+Help your widget stand out on screen, and make information easy to parse through with its visual design.
 Evoke the spirit of your app and brand through the widget’s visuals and colors.
-Bold and bright colors are recommended by Apple to capture attention and make information and visualizations easy to quickly absorb.
-Make sure to add color variants in order for your widget to support Dark Mode.
+Bold and bright colors are recommended by Apple to capture attention and make information and visualizations easy to absorb.
+Add color variants to allow your widget to support Dark Mode.
 If your app uses a custom font, Apple recommends using it sparingly within the widget.
-Using the system font SF Pro for text within the widget can help ensure the widget looks cohesive with other elements on the home screen.
+Using the system font SF Pro for text within the widget helps ensure the widget looks cohesive with other elements on the home screen.

 When thinking about designing a useful iOS 14 widget remember to: